Yellow ribbon: Catalan independence movement

 FC Barcelona ex-player and coach, and current Manchester City manager, Pep Guardiola, is one of the most notable figures who has been wearing it.

 Sometimes, the yellow ribbon is also used to show support for other individuals that push for the Catalan independence and have faced legal consequences because of it.
 That includes Tamara Carrasco, Adrià Carrasco and other members of the Committees for the Defense of the Republic.

 The Spanish electoral commission (Junta Electoral Central) has taken the position that the yellow ribbon is a political symbol and has sometimes banned its display on public buildings when an election is upcoming; in 2019, the Catalan government changed a yellow ribbon on a banner on its headquarters building in Barcelona to a white ribbon in response to such a ban.
 Fifty percent of Catalans are against the use of public buildings to carry out political propaganda for the pro-independence parties, and are deprived of their right to political neutrality of the institutions by the regional pro-independence government.
 Blue ribbons have also been used in this way.

 Ukraine

+In Ukraine, the "Yellow Ribbon" resistance movement was created in April 2022, after the start of Russia's invasion of the country, within the Russian-occupied territories of Ukraine.
+Yellow ribbons were used as a symbol of Ukrainian resistance against the Russian occupation, with the symbol sometimes appearing in graffiti.